 This is a critical thinking course designed to aid the students in the use of the nursing process as it relates to adult clients with acute, chronic, and multiple health care problems.
 Emphasis is on a holistic approach that focuses on the adaptation of clients and significant others to alterations in the wellness-illness continuum and nursing's role in this process.
-Prerequisite: admission into the Level II nursing program.
-Corequisite: NUR-22300.
-Prerequisite or corequisite: BIO-21500, NUR-22001.
+Prerequisite: admission into the Level II nursing program, or permission of department.